13 Terrifying Tales From the Most Haunted Places in the World

 Monte Cristo Homestead, Australia

 Said to be Australia’s most haunted house, this isolated residence was built on a hillside in New South Wales in 1884 by farmer Christopher Crawley.
 After he died in 1920, his wife, Elizabeth, became a Bible-immersed recluse, leaving the house only twice before she passed away.
 Her ghost is thought to walk the rooms, and visitors report feeling an ice-cold chill when she shows up, sometimes holding a silver cross.
-She has quite a bit of company, including these spirits: a maid who had plunged to her death from a balcony in the house, a stable boy who was burned to death by his master, and a man who was chained in the caretaker’s cottage for 40 years.
+She has quite a bit of company, including the spirits of a maid who had plunged to her death from a balcony in the house, a stable boy who was burned to death by his master, and a man who was chained in the caretaker’s cottage for 40 years.
 Naturally, the latter ghost makes his presence felt by clanking his chains.

 Eastern State Penitentiary, Pennsylvania

 Philadelphia’s Eastern State Penitentiary was home to some of the country’s most notorious criminals, and 150 years ago, the punishments themselves were enough to give you chills.
 Not only was it one of the first prisons to institute solitary confinement (which led to insanity), but prisoners also were left wet in the cold until ice formed on their bodies, or given an iron gag that made their tongues bleed.
 In the 1990s, a locksmith was helping restore a cell when he says a negative energy overcame him and left him temporarily paralyzed before he saw visions of faces appear on the walls.
-Since then, countless other true ghost stories have emerged from visitors who have reported seeing shadowy figures, or hearing eerie giggles, whispers and wails.
+Since then, countless other ghost stories have emerged from visitors who have reported seeing shadowy figures, or hearing eerie giggles, whispers and wails.

 The Stanley Hotel, Colorado